home-assistant-tutorials/04.toggle-card-vanilla-js/README.md

 This is done in the job `doListen`.
 We bind it to the whole definition list to get a larger area to touch.

 Now a critical aspect.
-When the lister `onToggle` is called sometimes in the future it needs access to the status/context of our card.
+When the listener `onToggle` is called sometimes in the future it needs access to the status/context of our card.
 This connection is created by binding the card (`this`) to the callback.